-Please be aware, this harness comes set-up for most 2-speed GM systems.
+Please be aware, this harness comes setup for most 2-speed GM systems.
 Intermittent, 3-speed, and Ford/Chrysler systems will need to have wires added.
 These wires will need to go from the wiper switch, through the bulkhead, and to the Wiper Motor.
 Terminals have been provided to allow adding additional wires to the bulkhead.

-- Courtesy Light Loops: Locate the WHITE and ORANGE wire loops at the fuse block.
+- Radio Section: Locate the PURPLE/BLACK #942 wire.
+This wire is an activation wire for the power antenna running from the radio to the Tail Section.
+If your power antenna is in the rear of the vehicle, this wire can remain where it is.
+If your power antenna is in the front of the vehicle, re-route this wire from the Tail Section to the Pass.
+Door Section.
+For those not needing an activation wire for a power antenna, this wire can be used to power an amplifier or be removed from the harness as this is a lay-in wire. - Courtesy Light Loops: Locate the WHITE and ORANGE wire loops at the fuse block.
 These loops are both wires needed for Dome Light activation. - As the harness comes from Painless, it is set up for GM and Chrysler style ground activation and the only way the dome light will operate is via the headlight switch. - These loops allow the installer the option of cutting them and creating splices to add courtesy lights, jamb switches, and other accessories typically found on these circuits. - Those with Ford vehicles, these loops also allow converting these circuits to power activation of the lighting like factory Ford vehicles used.
 Please skip to page 22 at this time for the proper instructions and diagrams for correctly setting up the power activated courtesy/dome light circuit.